Grauenwolf/BrimstoneMissions/DocumentationDocNet/OtherTokens.md

 * No more than one Hellfire token per space.
 This may block the bounce of other Hellfire tokens.
 * Place all markers before resolving damage
 * Causes 1 hit for 2D6 damage
-  * Heros get Defense role
+  * Heroes get Defense role
   * Enemies subtract Defense from Damage

 ## Revive Token